 The effects of the economic crisis are still deeply felt in many member states and, even though things have already improved in many countries, great disparities remain within the EU.
-Unemployment rates are decreasing overall but vary strongly among EU countries.
+Unemployment rates are decreasing overall, but vary strongly among EU countries.

-Working life is also substantially transforming due to technological innovation, globalisation and the rise of the services sector, while new business models in the sharing economy with more flexible forms of working are becoming more important.
+Working life is also substantially transforming due to technological innovation, globalisation and the rise of the services sector.
+New business models in the sharing economy with more flexible forms of working are becoming more important.

-However, over the years the EU has developed its social dimension throughout the European integration process and the EU has come up with a series of instruments in the social sector.
+However, over the years, the EU has been working on social issues throughout the European integration process and come up with a series of instruments in the social sector.
 These include EU laws, funds and tools to better coordinate and monitor national policies.
-The EU also encourages member states to share best practices on issues such as social inclusion, poverty and pensions.
+The EU also encourages countries to share best practices on issues such as social inclusion, poverty and pensions.

 The Treaty of Rome in 1957 already included fundamental principles such as equal pay for women and men as well as the right of workers to move freely within the EU.
 To make this mobility possible, further provisions were adopted, such as rules for the mutual recognition of diplomas, guarantees regarding medical treatment when abroad and safeguards regarding already acquired pension rights.

-In addition there are also EU rules on working conditions, such as working time or part-time work, as well as legislation to tackle workplace discrimination and to ensure workers’ health and safety.
+In addition there are EU rules on working conditions, such as working time or part-time work, as well as legislation to tackle workplace discrimination and to ensure workers’ health and safety.